 Your race number, timing chip and useful information will be sent out to you about two weeks before the event.
-If you enter after 20th February you will need to pick your number up from Race HQ on the day.
+If you enter with less than 2 weeks to the event you will need to pick your number up from Race HQ on the day.
 Any merchandise ordered, where possible, will be sent out before the event, otherwise it will be available for pick up from Race HQ on the day.

 Training - For many runners, a half marathon is the pinnacle of their ambition; for others it is a competitive race or a stage on the way to completing a full marathon (or greater).
 Either way, it should be treated seriously and you need to be in good physical shape to attempt it, and hopefully, complete it.
 Do NOT attempt to run on the day if you are feeling under the weather - you may do yourself more harm than good.
 If you are new to running, follow a training plan to prepare yourself for the day.
 Good advice on training and how to prepare for the event can be found on the Runners World website - www.runnersworld.co.uk or why not join our special Eastbourne Half Marathon training group? - click here for more information and advice.
 Make sure you have appropriate footwear suitable to running a 1/2 marathon.
 If in doubt, visit a good running store to seek advice.
 Wearing appropriate running kit will help to keep you comfortable, warm and dry if the weather is adverse.
 Again a good running store can advise.

 The closing date for postal entries is the 21st February which is approx. 2 weeks prior to the event.